alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Well, you should not!

 Since then Íñigo has tried several times to pivot and make our little venture work out of his own pocket.
-He has even sold several travel activities, but failed to gain enough traction.
+He has even sold actual travel activities, but has also failed to gain enough traction.
 In the next few months we are ceasing operations completely.

 ### Founding or Funding

-When I tell people about the fate of our little company, many people are relieved to learn
+When I tell people about the fate of our little company, many are relieved to learn
 (in typical Spanish fashion)
 that I had invested "only time", and not fronted any money.
 How they think that money is more important than time is beyond me.
-The lesson I learned is:

 > A year of your limited time on Earth is worth more than any money.